 to be available for download as long as our customers rely on them.

 RECENT BUILD HISTORY

-A change was made to make the program more usable on computers with screens
+A change was made to make the program more usable on small laptop screens

 Version 2, Build 2016-07-31

 Several bugs introduced with the 2016-07-13 build were fixed.
 Passage rays were